tiby312/dinotree_report/design.md

 Because the tree construction code is generic over the elements that are inserted (as long as they implement HasAabb), The user can easily try all three data layouts.

-#TODO add benching results here.

-From benching direct aabb, and indirect bot is almost always the fastest.
+The default layout is almost always the fastest.
-There are a few corner cases where if T is very small, and the bots are very dense, that it is slightly faster, but it is marginal.
+There are a few corner cases where if T is very small, and the bots are very dense, direct is faster, but it is marginal.
-So don't make it general to the user.
-For this type of use, force the user with thie memory layout. broadphone means that there is a lot of aabb checking, and most of it is false positives.
-Sometimes bots actually touch, in which case we can afford a level of indirection since it happens relatively rarely.

-It is important to note that what we are trying to speed up is the collision finding.
-This is the potentially n^2 computation.
-It is worth it shifting everything around in memory if it allows us to remove one level of indirection inside of the computationally expensive n^2 computation.
-The main benefit that comes from removing the level of indirection is cache coherency.
-If we just have pointers to all the objects in the tree, Then for every collision check we do against two objects, its possible that is a cache miss.
-This becomes a problem for large n.
+The default layout is good because during dinotree construction and querying we make heavy use of aabb's, but don't actually need T all that much.
+We only need T when we actually detect a collision, which doesnt happen that often.
+Most of the time we are just ruling out possible colliding pairs by checking their aabbs.

+Yes the times we do need T could lead to a cache miss, but this happens infrequently enough that that is ok.
+Using the direct layout we are less likely to get a cache miss on access of T, but now the aabbs are further apart from each other because we have all these T's in the way.
+It also took us longer to put the aabb's and T's all together in one contiguous memory.

+One thing that is interesting to note is that if T has its aabb already inside of it, then `(Rect<isize>,&mut T)` duplicates that memory.
+This is still faster than `&mut (Rect<isize>,T)`, but it still feels wasteful.
+To get around this, you can make it so that T doesnt have the aabb inside of it, but it just has the information needed to make it.
+Then you can make the aabbs as you make the `(Rect<isize>,&mut T)` in memory.
+So for example T could have just in it the position and radius.
+This way you're using the very fast tree data layout of `(Rect<isize>,&mut T)`, but at the same time you don't have two copies of every objects aabb in memory.

 If we were inserting references into the tree, then the original order of the bots is preserved during construction/destruction of the tree.
-However, we are inserting the actual bots to remove this layer of indirection.
+However, for the direct layout, we are inserting the actual bots to remove this layer of indirection.
 So when are done using the tree, we want to return the bots to the user is the same order that they were put in.
 This way the user can rely on indicies for other algorithms to uniquely identify a bot.
 To do this, during tree construction, we also build up a Vec of offsets to be used to return the bots to their original position.
 We keep this as a seperate data structure as it will only be used on destruction of the tree.
 If we were to put the offset data into the tree itself, it would be wasted space and would hurt the memory locality of the tree query algorithms.
 We only need to use these offsets once, during destruction.
 It shouldnt be the case that all querying algorithms that might be performed on the tree suffer performance for this.

-One thing that is interesting to note is that if T has its aabb already inside of it, then `(Rect<isize>,&mut T)` duplicates that memory.
-This is still faster than `&mut (Rect<isize>,T)`, but it still feels wasteful.
-To get around this, you can make it so that T doesnt have the aabb inside of it, but it just has the information needed to make it.
-Then you can make the aabbs as you make the `(Rect<isize>,&mut T)` in memory.
-So for example T could have just in it the position and radius.
-This way you're using the very fast tree data layout of `(Rect<isize>,&mut T)`, but at the same time you don't have two copies of every objects aabb in memory.

 ## Forbidding the user from violating the invariants of the tree